The Ministry Intelligence Brief

 How is this different from other church newsletters?

 Most church-world newsletters are either event marketing or talking-head opinion.
 The Brief is neither.
-It's exception-based intelligence — meaning it only tells you the things that broke pattern or deserve attention.
-If nothing meaningful happened in a given week, the Brief is shorter.
+It's curated intelligence — meaning it surfaces the stories and signals from across the sector that actually deserve a pastor's attention this week.
+If nothing meaningful moved, the Brief is shorter.
 That's a feature, not a bug.

 Who's behind this?